Chart Color Schemes

 Wickham lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the population of the suburb of Wickham (NSW) is estimated at around 1,756.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of the suburb of Wickham (NSW) is estimated at around 1,756 as of Feb 2026.
 This reflects an increase of 119 people since the 2021 Census, which reported a population of 1,637 people.
-The change was inferred from AreaSearch's estimation of the resident population at 1,726 following examination of the latest ERP data release by the ABS in June 2024, and an additional 208 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,405 persons per square kilometer, placing Wickham in the upper quartile relative to national locations assessed by AreaSearch.
+The change is inferred from the resident population of 1,726 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 208 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,405 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Wickham's growth rate of 7.3% since the 2021 census exceeded that of the Rest of NSW (5.9%).
-Overseas migration contributed approximately 37.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Population growth for the area was primarily driven by overseas migration contributing approximately 37.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

 Frequently Asked Questions - Population